 Wild Caught vs. Farmed

-Both wild caught and farmed salmon are good to eat, and it is difficult to tell the difference.
+Salmon can be harvested from wild fisheries or farm raised.
 Wild caught salmon are one of the five Pacific salmon species, while farmed raised salmon are Atlantic salmon.
 Farmed salmon are hatched, raised and harvested under controlled conditions, and are available fresh year-round; the best time to buy fresh wild caught salmon is June through September.

 Salmon is a great choice to add to your diet.
 It is full of Omega-3 fatty acids (the best kind of fat!), high in protein and essential nutrients, and it has very little bad stuff, like saturated fat.
 It is recommended that adults eat 8 ounces of seafood per week, which is equivalent to two salmon steaks.
 To the right are the nutrition label for chinook and coho salmon.